Armed men put Putin on the air in eastern Ukraine

 About 10 localities in the mainly Russian-speaking east of Ukraine have been hit by a rash of rebellions by separatists who have occupied state buildings, including police headquarters, in a bid to further demands for a referendum to be held on the status of the region.

-Kiev’s leaders, who came to power in February after the Moscow-backed president, Viktor Yanukovich, was ousted following three months of protests, say the rebels’ demands have been organised by Russia and are aimed at bringing about the break-up of the country.
-(Writing By Richard Balmforth; Editing by Hugh Lawson)
+Kiev’s leaders, who came to power in February after the Moscow-backed president, Viktor Yanukovich, was ousted following three months of protests, say the rebels’ demands have been organized by Russia and are aimed at bringing about the break-up of the country.